CTaaban/BEP/README.md

 <img src="Images/Golven.png" width="1000" height="150"/>
 </p>

 This repository contains the developed software related to a research of wave transmission over submerged dams.
-In order to get more insight of the physics of wave transmission over submerged dams, the transmission of waves have been modelled in SWAN ("Grid-model") and have been compared w.r.t. an empirical relationship (d'Angremond, 1996) of wave transmission ("Lijn-model").
+In order to get more insight into the physics of wave transmission over submerged dams, the transmission of waves have been modelled in SWAN ("Grid-model") and have been compared w.r.t. an empirical relationship (d'Angremond, 1996) of wave transmission ("Lijn-model").

 <p align="center">
 <img src="Images/4_damModellen.png" width="800"/>